adafruit/Adafruit_CircuitPython_Bundle/README.md

 unzip it and copy over the subfolders, such as `lib`, into the root of your CircuitPython device.
 Make sure to indicate that it should be merged with the existing folder when it exists.

+## CPython
+**DO NOT** use this to install libraries on a Linux computer, such as the Raspberry Pi, with regular Python (aka CPython).
+Instead, use the python3 version of `pip` to install the libraries you want to use.
+It will automatically install dependencies for you.
+For example:

+`pip install adafruit-circuitpython-lis3dh`

 # Development